 - Go to apple.com/us-edu/store

-- Browse and add your MacBook Neo to the cart
+- Add your MacBook Neo to the cart and check out with your Apple ID

 Method 2: Apple Retail Store (In-Person)